-With obvious exceptions like brain surgery and rocket science, concepts we might think are incredibly complicated from a distance are actually relatively straightforward once you understand the basic vocabulary.
-While investing can get extraordinarily complex, the principles that underpin modern investing are much simpler than you realize once a few common words and phrases are explained in layman’s terms.
+With obvious exceptions like brain surgery and rocket science, concepts we might think are incredibly complicated from a distance are relatively straightforward once you understand the basic vocabulary.
+While investing can get extraordinarily complex, the principles that underpin modern investing are much simpler than you realize once a few common words and phrases are explained in layperson’s terms.

 Mutual Funds

-Most people are familiar with stocks and bonds and generally what they involve, but when even slightly more complex instruments are used, the average person might quickly lose interest.
+Most people are familiar with stocks and bonds, and generally what they involve, but when even slightly more complex instruments are used, the average person might quickly lose interest.
 Unfortunately, mutual funds often fall into that category even though they are, by far, the most popular form of investing for the typical American.

-Simply put, when you purchase a mutual fund, the money you invest – along with the money from all of the other investors within that particular fund – is placed into a reservoir of sorts where the fund manager scoops up all the money and invests it in several different positions.
+Simply put, when you purchase a mutual fund, the money you invest – along with the money from all of the other investors within that particular fund – is placed into a reservoir where the fund manager scoops up all the money and invests it in several different positions.
 According to that fund’s prospectus, those positions can be stocks, bonds, commodities, or virtually anything else the fund manager is allowed to invest in.

 Exchange-Traded Funds (ETFs)